AriFordsham/GHCWiki/injective-type-families.md

 ```

 where `A` is a possibly-empty list of type variables declared in type family head and `B` is non-empty list of said type variables.
-Things on the left and right of `->` are called LHS ans RHS of an injectivity condition, respectively. `result` becomes a restricted word that cannot be used as a type variables identifier in a type family declaration (neither in declaration head nor in the equations).
+Things on the left and right of `->` are called LHS ans RHS of an injectivity condition, respectively. `result` becomes a restricted word that cannot be used as a type variable's identifier in a type family declaration (neither in declaration head nor in the equations).
 This is identical to how the `role` word is treated.

 The examples given in the "Outline" section could have the following injectivity conditions: